 Omega Mu Years

-"The house was prettily decorated in evergreens and Xmas bells intermingled
+"The house was prettily decorated in evergreens and Xmas bells intermingled with frosted stars."

 "At intermission harlequin and cakes were served."

 University of Vermont Medical School